Premiership of Sheikh Mujibur Rahman: Ceiling on investment

+Mismanagement of industries

 With the absence of the non-Bengali industrialists who used to own the major industries and the introduction of new regulations, intense competition between the different factions to expropriate the nationalized industries emerged.
 This created chaos and resulted in violence and economic mismanagement.
 Jute, which used to be the major source of foreign remittance before the war, was no more profitable industry.
-Industrial output in 1972-73 was 30% lower than the normal output of 1969-70, and exports in 1972-73 were estimated to be much lower than the level achieved in 1969-70.
+Industrial output in 1972-73 was 30% lower than the normal output of 1969–70, and exports in 1972-73 were estimated to be much lower than the level achieved in 1969–70.
 The Annual Plan published by the government of Bangladesh argued that the shortfalls in the economy and the high prices are largely the result of inefficient management, which included a lack of coordination labour-management problems and the creation of multiple middlemen in the market.

 Human rights situation

 After the independence, although a section of freedom fighters surrendered their weapon, a number of them did not.
 These weapons were used for robbery and violence.
 Organized crime and political killings were on the rise.
 The capacity of the police force to confront the criminals shrunk after the war and there were organized robberies at a significant amount of police stations.
 Besides, some of these criminals had the blessings of local Awami League leaders which helped them to stay at large.

 In this circumstance, to reduce crime and utilize the trained freedom fighters for the greater good of the nation, Jatiya Rakkhi Bahini was established in 1972.
 This force was composed of the Awami League loyalists and effectively became a private army of Sheikh Mujibur Rahman and the Awami League.
 The training and deployment of the force were supervised by officials from the Indian Army.
 The members of the force, known as Rakkhis, became extremely violent in crushing the dissenters and got involved in criminal activities.
 Jasad and some leftist parties who were opposing the Sheikh Mujib government claimed to have lost thousands of their supporters and activists in the anti-terrorism drive of Rakkhi Bahini.

 Jatiya Rakkhi Bahini or JRB in short opted for brutal measures to oppress the opposition party men, irrespective of their gender.
 They were accused of torture, rape, enforced disappearance and extrajudicial killing.
 The Sheikh Mujib government passed the most controversial Special Powers Act 1974 that provided the law enforcement agencies, especially the JRB an absolute power to detain and torture any citizen without any charge or trial for an indefinite time.
 Amnesty International recorded the imprisonment of 2000 political prisoners from 1973 to 1974.
 JRB, or Rakkhi Bahini, was found involved in the enforced disappearance of Shahjahan, a teenager.
 A supreme court judgment by Justice Debesh Bhattacharya criticized the misconducts of Rakkhi Bahini.
 The government of Sheikh Mujibur Rahman soon made an amendment in the Jatiya Rakkhi Bahini Act that endowed them with very wide powers of arrest and detention, and its members were allowed immunity for their actions from scrutiny by the courts.